diebuc/dbops-base-template/README.md

 2. Clone your new project locally.
 3. Adjust the structure, naming, and files according to your needs.
 4. Add your project-specific code, configuration, or infrastructure definitions.

 ---

+## 🧰 Prerequisites

+Depending on the nature of your project, you may require tools such as:

+- Git
+- a programming language runtime (e.g., Python, Go, Node.js)
+- container tooling (e.g., Docker)
+- infrastructure tooling (e.g., Terraform, AWS CLI)

+This template does not enforce any specific toolchain.

+---